Centrepoint supports homeless 16-25 year-olds in Sunderland.

-We support 200 homeless young people in Sunderland every day.
-Whether they need a safe place to stay or help developing life skills, we set them up for the future.
+Whether in need of a safe place to stay or help developing life skills, we set homeless young people up for the future.
 We're standing up for vulnerable young people at a time when local authority cuts in Sunderland are making the situation even tougher.
 And we'll continue to work with the council to make sure the right support and opportunities are available to young people.

 Homeless young people in Sunderland come from a complex web of disadvantage.
 Benefit cuts, family breakdown and a lack of job opportunities are all key contributing factors to homelessness here.